 Mathematics is also a core subject and is taught discretely.
-However, where relevant, mathematics is linked to ongoing project work.

-At TPS maths is taught from the new National Curriculum, following the White Rose scheme of work and lesson plans.
+At TPS maths is taught from the National Curriculum, following the White Rose scheme of work and lesson plans.
 Mathematics is taught between 45 minutes and for 1 hour each day.
-Our aim at TPS is to support pupils in developing fluency, mathematical reasoning, and problem-solving skills as well as greater depth (Mastery) in conceptual understanding.
+Our aim at TPS is to support learners in developing fluency, mathematical reasoning, and problem-solving skills as well as greater depth (mastery) in conceptual understanding.